Tianxiang-C/SCI-Cream/content/authors/ye-xiaoni/_index.md

 user_groups:
   - Alumni
 ---
 YE Xiaoni (Anne YE; 叶晓妮) was a graduate advisee in applied psychology under Prof. HE Jinbo's supervision.
+She is the Acting Head of CPDO at The Chinese University of Hong Kong, Shenzhen.